 A. You will be asked an array of questions, falling mainly into two categories: interpretive and literary-historical.
 The former type of question will focus on your ability to recall and analyze details of plot, characterization, form, and style from the works on your list.
 You will be asked to close read from memory and “on your feet,” especially when the shorter works on your list come up.
 The latter type of question will assess your ability to connect works on your list with broader literary and historical phenomena, like genres, forms, intellectual and artistic movements, and eras/periods.
 (A common line of questioning is, “How does Work X exemplify Period Y [or the Y Movement],” or “I see that you classified Work X within Period Y, yet you could also have associated it with Period Z. Defend your decision,” or “Explain how Work X reflects a cultural change between Periods Y and Z by discussing it in relation to Literary Concept W.”)

 A. The three faculty members making up the exam committee confer after the exam to assess students’ performance in a number of key categories.
 Faculty then assign a score of “High Pass,” “Pass,” “Low Pass,” or “Fail” using a rubric developed by the department.
 (You’ll see a version of this rubric in Senior Seminar.)

-A. If a student cannot recall textual details, cannot analyze details accurately, cannot define key terms associated with the works on his or her list, cannot speak knowledgeably about periods of literary history and their characteristics, or shows other major deficiencies in preparation or performance, he or she will not pass the exam.
+A. The best oral exams will evolve into true conversations among the faculty and students.
+However, sometimes the exam does not go well and a failing grade results.
+If a student cannot recall textual details, cannot analyze details accurately, cannot define key terms associated with the works on his or her list, cannot speak knowledgeably about periods of literary history and their characteristics, or shows other major deficiencies in preparation or performance, he or she will not pass the exam.
 Depending on the area(s) of weakness, non-passing students will be given mandatory assignments intended both to help them remedy the weakness(es) and to demonstrate learning and growth in the problem area(s).
 Assignments might include close reading papers, thesis-based essays, short-answer essays, and other written or oral projects.

 Consider reading the following books as you study for orals.